Medical Billing 101: Understanding Medical Billing Fundamentals

 - Electronically submitting claims whenever possible for faster processing and reduced errors.

-- Ensuring all required fields are completed accurately, including patient information, service codes, modifiers, and supporting documentation, if needed.
+- If needed, ensure all required fields are completed accurately, including patient information, service codes, modifiers, and supporting documentation.

 The insurance company’s evaluation and processing of submitted claims, known as adjudication, determines the level of reimbursement.
 The steps involved in the adjudication and payment phase include: